Is New Car Replacement Insurance Worth It?

 What does new car replacement insurance cost?

 An annual policy on certain vehicles can start as low as $20 per month.
-Buying seven years of coverage can cost a lot more, especially on something like a luxury vehicle.
+Buying seven years of coverage can cost much more, especially on a luxury vehicle.

 The exact amount you’ll pay depends on: